-The lab has room to house 12-15 adult females and 8-12 adult males at a time.
+The lab has room to house 15-30 adult females and 15-30 adult males at any given time.
 This ratio has proved to be successful in providing 2-6 clutches daily which, in turn, release about 150 hatchlings daily for experimental procedures.
 We can house up to 80 egg clutches at a time, but usually have about 20-30 at various stages of incubation.
 Roughly 500 hatchlings (annually) are used for long-term experiments lasting 4 days to 6 months.
 All other hatchlings are for used in experiments within the first 3-5 days of hatch.

 Containment of exotic species

 E. scolopes is a marine species, and is not native to Connecticut.
 As previously mentioned, they are found only within the Hawaiian Islands.
-However, as it is a tropical, salt-water species, introduction to any natural body of water locally would be fatal,, due to temperature stress.
+However, as it is a tropical, salt-water species, introduction to any natural body of water locally would be fatal, due to temperature stress.
 We do not have any special precautions in place to reduce risk of introduction of this squid species locally.
 No special treatment is taken with effluent water.

 Animal areas

-The area in which the aquaria are kept is within the Nyholm laboratory in 2 aquarium rooms located in Torrey Life Sciences (TLS 82 and TLS 56).
-The PI, graduate students and/or trained undergraduates monitor the animals at least twice each day.
+The area in which the aquaria are kept is within the Nyholm laboratory in 2 aquarium rooms located in Torrey Life Sciences (TLS 82 and TLS 57).
+The PI, graduate students and/or trained undergraduates monitor the animals at least once each day.

 The adult aquaria are on a 12h light/12 h dark cycle (lights on 0100 h; lights off 1300 h) This interval is equivalent to what the animal experiences in the wild, and provides ample time for lab maintenance and cleaning without disturbing these nocturnal animals.
 The air temperature is ambient for the lab space, about 24°C, which is also an environmentally natural temperature for the animals.